 His 2018 squad posted another 5-5 campaign, including 4-3 in conference play to finish tied for third in SAC and were on the verge of earning a NCAA II Playoff berth.
 TU posted an impressive 41-28 home win over Carson-Newman for the largest margin of victory over its arch-rival in 90 years.

-In just three seasons in Greeneville, he has mentored 19 All-South Atlantic Conference standouts and seven All-Region performers including 2016 SAC Defensive Freshman of the Year Jay Boyd, who also garnered All-America distinction in his rookie campaign.
-Five of his players have also shined in the classroom earning CoSIDA Academic All-District accolades including Evan Altizer, who was a Academic All-America first team choice and was also tabbed the 2017 SAC Football Scholar Athlete of the Year.
+In just four seasons in Greeneville, he has mentored 25 All-South Atlantic Conference standouts and eight All-Region performers including 2016 SAC Defensive Freshman of the Year Jay Boyd, who also garnered All-America distinction in his rookie campaign.
+Ten of his players have also shined in the classroom earning CoSIDA Academic All-District accolades including Evan Altizer, who was an Academic All-America first team choice and was also tabbed the 2017 SAC Football Scholar Athlete of the Year.
 Altizer was later recognized with the league’s top student-athlete honor as he was chosen as the 2017-2018 recipient of the SAC Presidents’ Award.

 Odom, a native of Merritt Island, Florida, served six seasons as the associate head coach at NCAA-FCS Jacksonville University from 2010-2015 where he was the chief architect of some of the best defensive units in JU history.
 Odom helped guide the Dolphins to 47-19 overall record, including a pair of 9-2 campaigns in his last two years at JU.